Winning at competitive ML in 2021

 The most popular software libraries used by winners, unsurprisingly, are Pandas, NumPy, Scikit-Learn, PyTorch, Tensorflow, Keras, and FastAI.

-Over 80% of the people who won competitions were first-time winners.
+Over 80% of the people who won competitions had won a competition before*.

 Over 60% of winners were solo contributors!